-MiFID II Transaction Reporting is a regulatory framework in the EU and UK that requires investment firms to submit complete and accurate transaction details to their competent authorities by the end of the following working day.
+MiFID II Transaction Reporting is a regulatory framework in the EU and UK that requires investment firms to submit complete and accurate transaction details of their transaction reports to the competent authorities by the end of the following working day (T+1).

-The Markets in Financial Instruments Directive (MiFID II) came into effect on 3 January 2018 across the EU and UK.
-Its introduction marked one of the most comprehensive financial regulations since the 2008 financial crisis.
+The Markets in Financial Instruments Directive (MiFID II) came into effect on 3 January 2018 across the EU and UK, marking the introduction of one of the most comprehensive financial regulations since the 2008 financial crisis.
 This new transaction reporting regime replaced the initial MiFID introduced in 2007 and was viewed as far more thorough yet complex.

 MiFID II's primary objective is to provide regulatory authorities with comprehensive data on financial transactions related to instruments listed on trading venues and those executed with an SI.
-For EU MiFIR, this applies to EU trading venues (RM, MTF, OTFs) and SIs whilst for the UK equivalent, it applies to instruments traded on UK, EU and Gibraltar trading venues and SIs.
-This data enables regulators to conduct market surveillance, monitor systemic risk, and ultimately protect investors.
+For EU MiFIR, this applies to EU trading venues (RM, MTF, OTFs) and Sis, whilst for the UK equivalent it applies to instruments traded on UK, EU and Gibraltar trading venues and SIs.
+This data is vital to the regulators market monitoring and surveillance efforts, ensuring the markets function well and ultimately protect investors.

-European Securities and Markets Authority (ESMA), is responsible for the regulation whilst it’s counterpart, the Financial Conduct Authority (FCA), supervises the regime in the UK post-Brexit.
-Since 2021, there have been a number of consultation papers released by the two regulators regarding revisions to MiFID II that points towards a divergence between the two regulators.
+European Securities and Markets Authority (ESMA), is responsible for the regulation in Europe whilst it’s counterpart, the Financial Conduct Authority (FCA), supervises the regime in the UK post-Brexit.
+Since 2021, there have been a number of discussion and consultation papers released by the two regulators regarding revisions to MiFID II that points towards a divergence between the two regulators.

-ESMA has been first of the two to provide concrete changes and on 27 March 2024 released a formal Public Statement announcing a move to formally apply the findings of their MiFID review with a series of substantive changes.
+ESMA has been the first of the two to provide concrete changes and on 27 March 2024 released a formal Public Statement announcing a move to formally apply the findings of their MiFID review with a series of substantive changes.
+The deadline for the transposition of amendments is 29 September 2025.
+Saying that, ESMA put a hold on changes to the Regulatory Technical Standards (RTS) pending a call for evidence launched in June 2025 aiming to streamline transaction reporting.
+The European regulator aims to publish the final report from the feedback received in early 2026.

-This is a clear indication that MiFID II and its successor will continue to pose challenges for firms.
+This is a clear indication that MiFID II and its successor will continue to pose challenges for firms despite regulatory messaging emphasising simplification, harmonisation, and burden reduction.

 Qomply has a variety of solutions to help firms comply with their regulatory MiFID transaction reporting requirements as mandated under RTS 22, Article 15 of MiFIR: